luigiDB/thumbnail-service/README.md

 In the provided service the storage is implemented on top of the filesystem just as an initial development.
 In a real scenario as the load increases a proper databases need to be used for storing the thumbnails.
 For the user images is probably better to store them in a persistent queue shared with the thumbnail creator service rather than a database.
-We only need them for the thumbnail service until the processing is complete thus having them stored in a DB can be more cumbersome than useful since the database is intrinsically slower at scale when multiple replicas need to be maintained.
+We only need them for the thumbnail service until the processing is complete; having them stored in a DB can be more cumbersome than useful since the database is intrinsically slower at scale when multiple replicas need to be maintained.

-Moreover, the queue approach present additional benefits: in when for scaling purposes the 4 components are split in different microservices.
-In that case it's possible to instantiate multiple running instances of the thumbnail creator service where each one independently
+Merging all the above discussions a good design at scale can be constituted by having
+* Multiple api processors masked behind a reverse proxy and/or balance loader
+* Multiple instances of the service that evaluate the thumbnails
+* A persistent queue service to keep the pending images to be transformed (Nats can be an example)
+* A database to store the thumbnails (a NoSQL document database)

+To manage a platform of this kind we also need (in some form) additional services such as:
+* A monitoring tool to verify the status of the services
+* An ochestrator with autoscaling capabilities

-## Functional enhancements
+## Missing Functional enhancements
 [ ] Generate an Id for each image and use it in the api rather than the filenames; It's easier to maintain and simplifies the API and more importantly permit to have more thumbnails with the same name.

 [ ] In the current architecture server errors are exposed to the user in a more robust environment errors need to be handled

 [ ] Add input sanity checks; file format, headers, max file size, ...

+[ ] Logging